famousj/the-little-hooner/hooner.md

 - JL - The next section of TLS referst to empty lists and then introduces `null?`.
 Hoon doesn't work this way, so I left it out.

-- KM: At some point consider introducing `?~` into the disucssion of recursion.
+- KM: At some point consider introducing `?~` (i.e. "if this thing is null") into the discussion of recursion.

 **Q:** Is it true or false that `s` is an atom